Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 After visiting Rose Village, we will hit the road to Dades Gorges, The Dadès Gorges are a series of rugged channel gorges carved out by the Dadès Waterway in Morocco.
 The river starts within the Tall Atlas run of the Atlas mountains, streaming some 350 kilometers southwest before joining the Draa River at the edge of the Sahara.
 The many-colored dividers of the gorges extend anywhere from 200 to 500 meters,

 The zone which presently shapes the Dadès Gorges lay at the bottom of the sea millions of years ago.
 Awesome quantities of sediment were stored around giant coral reefs, and over time this material got to be compacted into an assortment of sedimentary rocks such as sandstone and limestone.
-Eventually, the movement of the earth’s crust caused the region to rise over the ocean, shaping the Atlas Mountains and surrounding landscape.
+Eventually, the movement of the earth’s crust caused the region to rise over the ocean, shaping the Atlas Mountains and the surrounding landscape.

 After discovering the south side of the Atlas Mountains, we drive into the east side, to explore Todra Gorges with a local guide, starting from the green fields of the river, into the mountains, Todra Gorge is a canyon in the eastern part of the High Atlas Mountains in Morocco, near the town of Tinghir.